gchudnov/gulp-w3c-css/README.md

   .pipe(gutil.buffer(function(err, files) {
     // err - an error encountered
     // files - array of validation results
-  }));
+    // files[i].contents is empty if there are no errors or warnings found }));
 ```

+## Arguments
+The first argument to the validate function can be an options object with the following [properties](https://github.com/gchudnov/w3c-css#arguments):
+* profile - the CSS profile used for the validation: css1, css2, css21, css3 [default: 'css3']
+* usermedium - the medium used for the validation: screen, print, ... [default: 'all']

 ## Contact